ibm-ecosystem-engineering/common-svs-charts/README.md

 #### Certificates - Config Map

-There are several options [Secret, IBM Storage , Cloud Object Storage] to load the certificate which is available in OpenShift.
-For the ldap, create 3 Config maps and load the certificates on each correspondingly
+There are several options [Secret, IBM Storage , Cloud Object Storage, Certificate Manager etc] to load the certificate which is available in OpenShift.

+For the ldap, create 3 Config maps and load the certificates on each correspondingly as shown below:-

 ![Config Maps - Certificate](ConfigMaps.png)